-You can find additional information at www.opm.gov/healthcare-insurance .
+You can find additional information at www.opm.gov/healthcare-insurance.

-• Children's Equity Act OPM has implemented the Federal Employees Health Benefits Children's Equity Act of 2000.
-This law mandates that you be enrolled for Self and Family coverage in the FEHB Program, if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).
+• Children's Equity Act

+OPM has implemented the Federal Employees Health Benefits Children's Equity Act of 2000.
+This law mandates that you be enrolled for Self Plus One or Self and Family coverage in the FEHB Program, if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).

-If this law applies to you, you must enroll for Self and Family coverage in a health plan that provides full benefits in the area where your children live or provide documentation to your employing office that you have obtained other health benefits coverage for your children.
+If this law applies to you, you must enroll Self Plus One or for Self and Family coverage in a health plan that provides full benefits in the area where your children live or provide documentation to your employing office that you have obtained other health benefits coverage for your children.
 If you do not do so, your employing office will enroll you involuntarily as follows: